liqotech/liqo/README.md

 ## Roadmap

-Planned features for the next release (v0.4, expected mid-March, 2022) are the following:
+Planned features for the next release (v0.5, expected Oct 2022) are the following:

-* Introduce first support to Persistent Storage (PVC) on Liqo.
+* Introduce the support to offload applications that need to contact the home API Server (e.g. operators and some db applications).
-* Improve the resource naming to let users easily understand resources relationships.
+* Improve the observability and the robustness of the network.
-* Introduce the support to allow the peering of a cluster not directly accessible (i.e. behind NAT).
+* Provide the possibility to better schedule and orchestrate workloads using policies.

 ## Contributing